 The political situation of a country has a lot of impact on its development and it’s something we all have experienced first-hand.
 The unexpected death of the Royal family, the new king getting overthrown and the rise of a new power had us all in dilemma.
 Different aspects of the country underwent a revolution including the movie industry.
 The insurgency of the Maoists that started in 1996 somehow affected the Nepali movie industry and contributed to its temporary downfall.

 While the war was going on behind the curtains, enjoying a movie as a luxury was out of the question for people in rural areas.
 This internal turmoil resulted in degrading the quality of films.
 It’s not that the actors and the actresses were not trying hard enough, but the overall budget and decrease in the audience took their toll.
 Many films were on the verge of cancellation and many others were hesitant about releasing their materials.
-Many talented performers were forced to leave the country for securing their well-being as well as their career.
+Many talented performers were forced to leave the country for securing their well-being as well as their careers.